viswarajramji/Java8/README.md

 * default : in this method, we can write default logic or override the method.
 * static:  cannot be overriden.

+Note : Precedence order if a method is overridden in the child and is invoked then the child takes the precedence over the parent.